 The most common type of aid is the MIT Scholarship.
 If you receive one, it is a grant that does not need to be repaid.

 Our scholarships are awarded based solely on financial need and come from our endowment, gifts from MIT alumni and friends, and MIT general funds.
-58% of our undergraduates receive MIT Scholarships that average $51,500 per student.
+About 58% of our undergraduates receive MIT Scholarships.
+The median MIT Scholarship was $63,729 for 2022–2023.

 If you are awarded an MIT Scholarship, we will ask you to fill out an annual Student Information Review Form so that we can match you with the right scholarship from the right donor.
 Our scholarship donors often take an interest in learning about the recipients, so we may also ask you to write to your donor and thank them for their support.